Doppelkopf: Bids

-During play, a player may make announcements claiming that his team will succeed in achieving a specific goal.
+During play, a player may make announcements claiming that their team will succeed in achieving a specific goal.
 These announcements increase the game value regardless of whether they are fulfilled.
 If a team fails to accomplish the self-given goal, they automatically lose.

 Apart from increasing the game value, the bids fulfill the role of clarifying which side the player who makes them belongs to.

 The bids that are possible are: